Skip to content

 First up, why are we even talking about Fieldpiece?
 Because they’re built tough for Aussie job sites.
 The Fieldpiece MR45 Recovery Machine is a tradie favourite thanks to:

-• Lightweight, rugged build (just over 10 kg)
+• A lightweight, rugged build (just over 10 kg)

 • Fast refrigerant recovery (up to 1.33 kg/min)

-It’s the kind of unit that’ll handle everything from split systems to light commercial jobs, even when the summer sun is baking your ute.
+It’s the kind of unit that will handle everything from split systems to light commercial jobs, even when the summer sun is baking your ute.

 The Case for Renting Fieldpiece Recovery Equipment